VinceZCL/UECS3563-assignment/README.md

 ### Docker Error
 > unable to get image 'assignment-backend': error during connect: Get "http://%2F%2F.%2Fpipe%2FdockerDesktopLinuxEngine/v1.51/images/assignment-backend/json": open //./pipe/dockerDesktopLinuxEngine: The system cannot find the file specified.
 1. Ensure that **Docker Engine** is up and running by starting **Docker Desktop**.
-2. Ensure a stable internet connection is available for fetching docker images.
+2. Ensure a stable internet connection is available for fetching **Docker images**.

 ### Unresponsive Backend
 **Java Spring Boot** takes a bit of time to compile and get running.
 To view the progress, run